fremont-holt/japan-address-form/README.md

 ### Layout

 > I went with a color scheme based on Credit Engines.
 Color and movement is used to let the user know when a form field invalid.
+Bulma was used to bootstrap some base styles and quickly get up and running.

 ### Autofill